kloimhardt/blog/docs/_posts/2023-03-16-competence-comprehesion.markdown

 You know the universal rules: butter must be in a fridge, one needs to pay before getting out.

 Rules are first of all something you need to understand.
 You do not necessarily have to know their reasons.
-You learn and subsequently understand the rules by standing by and watching, maybe your parents or friends etc.
+You learn and subsequently understand the rules by standing by, you grasp them by watching your parents or people etc.

 In following the rules you acquire competence to put them to action.
 Some animals even seem to have competence that is present at birth.
 In that case they do not even have to understand.
 I find that hard to believe.